open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Evasion

 When this model is targeted for an attack it may try to evade the attack if it still has Command Points remaining.
+This must be declared before any dice are rolled for the attack and the attacking player must give sufficient time for the player to declare they are evading.
 Spend one Command Point and move this model up to 2 inches directly to the left or right of its forward direction, stopping if it would overlap another model's base.
 This model may re-roll any failed Defence rolls from the attack that targetted it.

 ## Attack Targets